fabri1983/eternity2_solver/README.md

 It is included in the project as a system dependency

 **jsr166**. https://www.jcp.org/en/jsr/detail?id=166.
-Is the java concurrent api for Java 1.6 target builds.
+Is the java concurrent api for JVM 1.6 target builds.
-I use this to run the program on the Oracle JRockit VM.
+This api provides fork/join functionality to run the program on the Oracle JRockit VM.

 **ProGuard**. http://proguard.sourceforge.net/.
 Tool for shrink, obfuscate, and optimize code.